|

 - Jaw

-- I tighten your jaw muscles, clamping down on you back
+- Tighten your jaw muscles, clamping down on your back

 teeth.
 Say 'Let go' and relax.